 About Arlington's Automatic Counters

-Arlington County is establishing a system of permanent automatic counters that monitor bicycle and pedestrian numbers 24 hours a day at selected locations on multi-use trails.
+Arlington County maintains a system of permanent automatic counters to monitor bicycle and pedestrian volumes 24 hours a day at selected locations.
 Collecting better data on usage and demand is essential to building long-term support for walking and cycling, and improving conditions for those who choose to walk and ride bikes.
-More information about the project can be found at the National Bicycle and Pedestrian Documentation Project website.

-The Bicycle & Pedestrian Counter Dashboard was developed to display counter data and allow the public to interact with it.
-The dashboard displays the total number of bicyclists and pedestrians counted at each location during a time period chosen by the dashboard user, and allows the user to set a number of parameters, such as mode of transportation, direction, and day(s) of the week.
-The number of "hits" for each counter can be graphed over time, and the data can be exported to an Excel file.
+The Bicycle & Pedestrian Counter Dashboard on BikeArlington was developed to display counter data and allow the public to consult, download, and help improve it.
+The dashboard shows the total number of bicyclists and/or pedestrians counted at each location during a time period chosen by the dashboard user.
+It allows for “filtering” a number of parameters, such as mode (bicycle and/or pedestrian), direction, and day(s) of the week.
+The number of counts for each device can be graphed over time, and the data can be exported to an Excel file.
+The Dashboard is a work in progress, and we welcome the public’s help in improving it.

 Factors That Can Affect Count Accuracy